ClusterHQ/flocker/docs/advanced/api/authentication.rst

    Created alice.crt and alice.key.
 You can now give these to your API end user so they can access the control service API.

 The two files generated will correspond to the username you specified in the command, in this example ``alice.crt`` and ``alice.key``.
-You should securely provide a copy of these files to the API end user.
+You should securely provide a copy of these files to the API end user, as well as a copy of the cluster's public certificate, the ``cluster.crt`` file.
-Once the user is in possession of these files, delete the original copies generated for security purposes.

 Using an API certificate to authenticate
 ========================================

-Once in possession of an API user certificate, an end user must authenticate with that certificate in every request to the cluster REST API.
+Once in possession of an API user certificate and the cluster certificate, an end user must authenticate with those certificates in every request to the cluster REST API - the cluster certificate ensures the user is connecting to the genuine API of their cluster, while the client certificate allows the API server to ensure the request is from a genuine, authorised user.
 An example of performing this authentication with cURL is given below, where ``172.16.255.250`` represents the IP address of the control service.
 The following is an example of an authenticated request to create a new container on a cluster.